bfreuden/helix-tutorial/README.md

 At first sight it looks like the controller is a single point of failure but it is not the case.

-The controller documentations (https://helix.apache.org/0.9.8-docs/tutorial_controller.html) states that you can start many controllers.
+The controller documentation (https://helix.apache.org/0.9.8-docs/tutorial_controller.html) states that you can start many controllers.
 Only one will be active at a time through a leader election process.
 You can even embed a controller in your participant JVMs.